 Library patrons and staff alike react with delight and enthusiasm to the mix of music and information in these programs.
 Because audiences are fascinated by the uncommon, trapezoidal-shaped hammered dulcimer, I intersperse information on its intriguing history throughout my performance.
 Afterwards, members of the audience, young and old, musicians and non-musicians, come up to take a closer look at the dulcimer and try their hand at it.

-Selected Best of the Best by the Library Administrators and Coordinators of Northern Illinois.
+Selected Best of the Best by the Library Administrators Conference of Northern Illinois.
 Library Program Coordinators exclaim:

 “The information was fascinating… and the music was just heavenly. ”

 “Thank you for a delightful afternoon of music.”